 - Myrcene: Found in mangoes, myrcene possesses antifungal and antibacterial properties and may have sedative effects.

-It’s essential to note that much of the research on terpenes is still in its early stages, and more high-quality studies involving humans are needed to fully comprehend the health impacts of various terpene profiles.
+It’s essential to note that much of the research is still in its early stages, and more high-quality studies involving humans are needed to fully comprehend the health impacts of various terpene profiles.

 Maximizing Their Benefits

 Interested in delving into the world of terpenes?
 Here are some tips to keep in mind:

 - Check the Label: Certain lab-tested cannabis brands include terpene profiles (typically the three most prevalent) and concentrations of the product (usually around 2 percent).

 - Verify Freshness: Terpene concentrations can diminish over time, so look for products with a recent package date.
 If you’re dealing with cannabis flower, give it a sniff to ensure it’s fragrant, indicating a high terpene content rather than staleness.

 - Exercise Caution with Cannabis Oil: Oil-based vaping products often contain synthetics.
 While it’s unclear whether synthetic terpenes are less effective than natural ones, they are frequently used in solvents and household chemicals.
 Approach such products with caution, and be wary of marketing claims.